Okay, this is my attempt at a 9 fanfiction that is much more like the original movie than my other story Reawakening. And now to the story!

 I sat on the banks of the stream, which had become a small river as a result of the rainstorm a few hours ago.
 9 was still sick and whatever had happened three months ago had left me with minor weakness and seriously decreased stamina.
 I used to be able to run for an hour without getting tired.
 Now I couldn't run for two minutes without collapsing.
 At least 7 had regained her sanity the week before with my help.

 I looked up at the clouds.
 It looked like it was gonna start raining again soon.
 I stood up…and I immediately became dizzy.
 The image of the red eye flashed in my mind as my dizziness quickly got worse.
-I blacked out in moments.
+I blacked out in seconds.

 I think I should explain 10's choice of clothing.
 Her decision to wear 7's bird skull helmet was inspired by Barn Owl Girl's profile picture.
 My decision to give her a loose skirt was partially inspired by the description of Infinity in the last chapter of Barn Owl Girl's "Seven Days" (which was the ONLY chapter of that story I ACTUALLY READ).
-For those of you who read that story, I know that it mentioned that Infinity wore a blouse, but I don't know what a blouse looks like, so I imagined a skirt instead.
+For those of you who read that story, I know that it mentioned that Infinity wore a blouse, but I didn't know what a blouse looked like, so I imagined a skirt instead.

 Edit (7\18\12): I wanted the process by which 10 was brought to life to be ambiguous, but it didn't turn out that way.
+I think.